ThoratSoham/data-science-projects/README.md

 # Josaa-Collage-Predictor
-🎓 JoSAA College Predictor – A Python tool to filter eligible institutes and programs from JoSAA closing rank data based on your JEE Main/Advanced rank, category, and gender.
+🎓 JoSAA College Predictor – A Python tool to filter eligible institutes and programs from JoSAA closing rank data based on your JEE Main rank, category, and gender.